| |

 • Creativity and intuition.
 This is a key ingredient in her teaching.
 Maggi is fully present in the moment and never teaches in a rote fashion.
 She responds to her students as individuals with their own particular personality, learning style and goals.

 • Thorough and detailed training.
 Maggi is very specific in her teaching.
 She works with students on all elements of vocal technique so they sing properly and maintain their vocal health for the long term.
-She understands how the mind and body work together to achieve good singing.
-Her goal with each student is to help them become a versatile singer capable of singing lyrically as well as in a Broadway belt style of singing and to have an understanding of different styles of singing.

 What sets Maggi apart from many other voice teachers?